PaulKinlan/paul.kinlan.me/content/2005-08-08-ajax-technorati-tagger.markdown

 ---
+date: 2005-08-08
+published: true
 slug: ajax-technorati-tagger
-date: 2005-08-08
+summary: I've created my first AJAX application, an AJAX Technorati Tagger, which can be found here.
+It allows users to input text, receive suggested Technorati tags (powered by Yahoo's web service), and generate a list of related keywords.
+It's still a work in progress with some bugs, but feedback is welcome!
+tags:
+- ajax
+- technorati
+- tags
+- yahoo
+- web service
+- javascript
+- application
 title: AJAX Technorati Tagger
-published: true

 ---
 My First AJAX Application is now up (<a href="http://www.kinlan.co.uk/AjaxExperiments/AjaxTag.html">here</a>).<p />Some thanks must go out to Bill Bercik whos <a href="http://www.webpasties.com/xmlHttpRequest/">sample AJAX application</a> I looked at and used a smidging of code from (The AJAX object factory).<p />The way to use the application is to as follows:<ul>
 <li>Enter some text into the first page.
 This text has to be more that a couple of words.</li>